Stardusstt/WMfonts/README.md

 # Support

-* Any issue or pull request is welcomed.
+* Any issue or pull request are welcomed.
 * Star this project at [GitHub](https://github.com/Stardusstt/WMfonts) .